 The base input image shall be associated with a 'colr' item property.
 This corresponds to the colorimetry metadata described in ISO 21496-1 section 5.3.1.

 The gain map input image shall be associated with a 'colr' item property of type 'nclx' which indicates any transformations that the encoder has done to improve compression.
 In this item property, colour_primaries and transfer_characteristics shall be set to 2.

+EDITORS NOTE: A question has been raised on whether transfer_characteristics should be set to 2, 2 or 8, or 8.
+Input contributions on this are welcome.
+The justifications for mandating a value of 2 was: 1.
+A value of 8 could be confusing since that might give the impression that the 21496-1 gamma field is also 1.0, whereas a value of 2 more clearly communicates that "gamma is handled elsewhere, do nothing".
+2. It would be confusing to have the color primaries be 2 but transfer characteristics not be 2.

 A 'tmap' derived item shall be associated with a 'colr' item property.
 This corresponds to the colorimetry metadata described in ISO 21496-1 section 5.3.2, which describes the colour properties of the reconstructed image if the gain map input item is fully applied according to ISO 21496-1 section 6.3.